lmclatch/ASPA/docs/acess.rst

 Accessible Tables
 -----------------
-There are multiple .CSVs availible for download.
-Followed are high-level descirptions.
+There are multiple .CSVs available for download.
+Following are high-level descriptions.

 Final Aggregated Data